DILCISBoard/E-ARK-DIP/specification/index.md

 describe how each Content Information Type should be dissemenated and therefore the DIP specification sets out requirements on how
 Content Information Type specifications should handle DIP requirements

-- A Content Information Type specification should have a section which sole focus is on describing DIP requirements
+- A Content Information Type specification should have a section which sole focus is on describing DIP requirements and/or recommendations
-- The DIP section should describe how to record access rights
+- The DIP section should describe how to read/edit access rights
 - The DIP section should describe how to register access software
 - The DIP section could mention and list relevant access software for the Content Information Type